Types of Degrees Interior Architecture Majors Are Getting

 Online Interior Architecture Programs

-In 2018-2019, 51 schools offered a interiors program of some type.
+In the 2018-2019 academic year, 51 schools offered some type of interior architecture program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|